United World College of Costa Rica: Project Week

 Project Week is a unique program where students are able to choose from a variety of service based opportunities within and at times outside Costa Rica.
 Aimed to strengthen the importance of community service, students can find themselves immersed in various projects from building and maintaining paths in national parks to teaching English in local schools.

 Service to Campus

 Service to Campus is a program that offers UWC Costa Rica students the opportunity to participate in several areas of campus upkeep, such as gardening, helping in the kitchen, recycling, and assisting the running of the campus library.

 Sports program

 The sports program, supervised by a sports professional, works together with the Action component of the CAS program.
 Through sports activities on weekdays and weekends, individualized follow up and a strict working plan, the sports program objective is to give the students the opportunity to enjoy a healthy lifestyle and to develop sport habits that can last for a lifetime.

 Music program

-The music program provides students the opportunity to participate in concerts and different musical activities throughout the school year.
+The music program provides students the opportunity to participate in concerts and musical activities throughout the school year.
 These activities take place both on and off campus.